 It’s U-factor, not U-value

 U-factor is literally a factor — it’s part of a mathematical formula involving multiplication.
 (We all remember factors from the 7th grade, right?)
 It is part of the well-known heat loss formula used by builders to determine transmission losses through floors, roofs, and walls:

-Delta-T (Î”T) is the difference between the outdoor temperature and the indoor temperature.
+Delta-T (ΔT) is the difference between the outdoor temperature and the indoor temperature.
 For example, if the outdoor temperature is 20°F and the indoor temperature is 70°F, then the delta-T is 50 F°.

 In short, the U-factor was invented to make this formula work for the peculiar British (or Imperial) units we use in the U.S. It’s the number that you have to use to multiply a certain product (area times delta-T) in order to end up with a value we are interested in: Q, or the rate of heat flow in Btu/h.

 The U-factor in this equation is not a constant.
 U-factor varies.
 U-factor will be relatively low for building assemblies with thick insulation (resulting in a low rate of heat flow through the assembly), and U-factor will be relatively high for building assemblies with thin insulation (resulting in…

 Get building science and energy efficiency advice, plus special offers, in your inbox.